roseengineering/mqphd2/README.md

 mqclient and the other mqblue.
 These programs located in the repo at https://github.com/roseengineering/bluesoapysuite.

-mqclient is a simmple command line program for communicating over the MQTT command topic.
+1. mqclient is a simple command line program for communicating over the MQTT command topic.

-The other is called mqblue, it lets you communicate over MQTT using bluetooth.
+2. The other is called mqblue, it lets you communicate over MQTT using bluetooth.
 It works with the Raspberry Pi and your phone.